kidskoding/ev-battery-agent/README.md

 # ev-battery-agent
-an autonomous AI agent built using Java and LangChain4j that proactively monitors EV battery health
+an autonomous AI agent built using Java and LangChain4j that proactively monitors battery health in various iconic EVs like Rivian and Tesla